UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ## Data storage

-Our cluster have local parallel filesystem consisting of your home where you can write data.
+Our cluster has a local parallel filesystem consisting of your home where you can write data.
 Each user has 15B of local storage available (Home directory) and it is not possible to request an increase.
 This is not a hard quota: once you reach them, you will still be able to write more data but we and encourage you to keep its usage within the limits stablished out of consideration for other cluster users.
 We are continuously monitoring the proper disk usage.
 If you need more storage for particular circumstances, please contact us at rc-support@ucl.ac.uk.

 ### Home

 Every user has a home directory of 15GB.
-This is the directory you are in when you first log in.
+This is the directory you are in when you first log in, and is located at `/hpchome/<UCL_username>@IDHS.UCL.AC.UK` (this can be verified with `echo $HOME`).

-    Location: /hpchome/<UCL_username>@IDHS.UCL.AC.UK
-    May also be referred to as: ~, $HOME.

-Many programs will write hidden config files in here, with names beginning with . (eg .config, .cache).
-You can see these with ls -al.
+Many programs will save config files to your home directory using filenames beginning with `.` (e.g., `.config`, `.cache`), which causes them to be hidden.
+You can list all files (including hidden ones) using `ls -al`.

 #### Tips for use

 - Use different directories for different jobs.
 Do not write everything to the same place.
 - Clear up your work directory after your jobs.
 Keep the files you need, archive or delete the ones you do not.
 - Archive and compress directory trees you aren't currently using. (`tar` command for example).
 This stores all their contents as one file, and compressing it saves space.
-- Back up your important data to somewhere off the cluster regularly.
+- Regularly back-up your important data to somewhere off the cluster.
 - If you haven't used particular files for some months and do not expect to in the near future, keep them off-cluster and delete the copies on the cluster.
 - If you are no longer using the cluster, remove your data to maintain filesystem performance and allow the space to be used by current active users.
 - Before you leave UCL, please consider what should happen to your data, and take steps to put it in a Research Data archive and/or ensure that your colleagues are given access to it.

 ### Requesting transfer of your data to another user